-Symptom: Your water heater is making a popping, rumbling noise.
+Symptom: Your water heater is making a vibrating noise, a popping, or a rumbling noise.

 Problem: The water heater tank has sediment/scale build up (minerals from hard water).

-Please follow these instruction carefully or you may damage the water heater.
+Please follow these instructions carefully or you may damage the water heater.

 1) Turn off the water heater.

-- Gas water heaters: turn the gas switch to pilot.
+Gas water heaters: turn the gas switch to the “pilot” setting.

 2) Turn the cold water supply lever to a 90 degree angle.
 This will stop more water from entering the water heater.